napat-pl2564/question-2/README.md

 # question-2

-npm run-script start
-yarn start
+Install package by command as -> npm install or yarn install Run by command as -> npm run-script start or yarn start